mailboxly/Po/README.md

 # Po: Password organizer

 Po is a secure password organizer.
 It is built by the Mailboxly's developer team, in their spare time; especially on weekends.
-[This blog post explains the motivation](http://blog.mailboxly.com/2016/05/introducing-po-an-open-source-password-organizer.html) behind this project.
+[This blog post explains our motivation](http://blog.mailboxly.com/2016/05/introducing-po-an-open-source-password-organizer.html) behind this project.

 ## Security